 And if you’ve read this guide but don’t yet have Lightroom, you can get it together with Photoshop in Adobe’s Photography Pack for less than you may think.
 Check the current prices here.

-… p.s. if you found this post on how to install Lightroom presets useful and think others will too, why not share or pin it?
+… p.s. if you found this post on how to install Lightroom presets useful and think others will too, why not give it a share?